dreamportdev/Osdev-Notes/04_Scheduling/03_Tasks_And_Threads.md

 Adding the pdbr reference is not enough.
 Let's see why:

-* The first problem is that the PDBR contains the pointer to the root page directory of the virtual memory space (remember that an address with pagin enabled is a composition of table indexes), so this means we need to allocate for it.
+* The first problem is that the PDBR contains the pointer to the root page directory of the virtual memory space (remember that an address with paging enabled is a composition of table indexes), so this means we need to allocate for it.
 * A memory address to be accessibile, has to have the present flag set, and various directories/table entries to be properly configured
 * The step above means that when we create a new virtual memory space, we lose any reference to the kernel, so this means that as soon as we switch to the new pdbr, if the kernel is not mapped where it is suppose to be we will cause our kernel to crash, so we need to remap the kernel in the new process memory environment.
-How to map it is explained in the Paging chapter.
+How to map it, is explained in the Paging chapter.

-Implementing them is just a variation of what we have seen in the Paging chapter, so we'll leave it as an exercies.

 #### Memory allocation